JoanCharmant/quill-blender/docs/use-cases.md

 ## Blender > Quill

 - Start painting in Grease Pencil and finish in Quill
-- Send Mesh as wireframe for painting reference
+- Send a mesh as wireframe to Quill for a painting reference
 - Write text for a Quill scene with a stylus and on a perfect plane using Grease Pencil.
+- Use Grease Pencil in Surface mode to stick the paint strokes to other scene objects.
+- Create perfect spheres for Quill by using single-point strokes with round cap in Grease Pencil.

 ## Blender > Quill > Blender